 §602.24 Additional procedures certain institutional accreditors must have.

-If the agency is an institutional accrediting agency and its accreditation or preaccreditation enables those institutions to obtain eligibility to participate in Title IV, HEA programs, the agency must demonstrate that it has established and uses all of the following procedures:
+If the agency is an institutional accrediting agency and its accreditation or preaccreditation enables those institutions to obtain eligibility to participate in title IV, HEA programs, the agency must demonstrate that it has established and uses all of the following procedures:

-(a) Branch campus.
-(1) The agency must require the institution to notify the agency if it plans to establish a branch campus and to submit a business plan for the branch campus that describes—
+(a) Branch campus and additional location.
+The agency must require the institution to notify the agency if it plans to establish a branch campus or additional location and to submit a business plan for the branch campus that describes—

-(i) The educational program to be offered at the branch campus;
+(1) The educational program to be offered at the branch campus or additional location;

-(ii) The projected revenues and expenditures and cash flow at the branch campus; and
+(2) The projected revenues and expenditures and cash flow at the branch campus or additional location.

-(iii) The operation, management, and physical resources at the branch campus.

-(2) The agency may extend accreditation to the branch campus only after it evaluates the business plan and takes whatever other actions it deems necessary to determine that the branch campus has sufficient educational, financial, operational, management, and physical resources to meet the agency's standards.

-(3) The agency must undertake a site visit to the branch campus as soon as practicable, but no later than six months after the establishment of that campus.
+(

-(b) Change in ownership.
-The agency must undertake a site visit to an institution that has undergone a change of ownership that resulted in a change of control as soon as practicable, but no later than six months after the change of ownership.
+(b) The agency must undertake a site visit to a new branch campus or additional location or following a change of ownership as soon as practicable, but no later than six months after the establishment of that campus or the change of ownership.

 (c) Teach-out plans and agreements.

 (1) The agency must require an institution it accredits or preaccredits to submit a teach-out plan to the agency for approval upon the occurrence of any of the following events: